 This Mexican avocado tomato salad is a very useful vegan salad recipe.
 Serve it by itself or as a topping on enchiladas or tacos.
-It’s also keto and low-carb friendly recipe.
+It’s also a keto and low-carb-friendly recipe.

 Hey, I am back again with a very colorful tomato salad recipe!

 I bet you are drooling uncontrollably at this salad, just like me!

 This salad is not just here to look pretty!
 I chose the ingredients deliberately to maximize the nutrient absorption from this vegan salad